 Heady days for the Southern region.
 Southampton's return to the top flight saw them finish a comfortable 14th and make a return to Wembley in the League Cup final as well as reaching the FA Cup QF's, whilst Brighton overcame the bitter disappointment of the previous campaign by winning promotion to the top flight for the first time in their history - ending up 1 point behind the champions and 1 point ahead of 4th place in another tight finish, the Seagulls also reached the League Cup QF's.
 Gerry Summers' Gillingham enjoyed their best season ever, but they agonsingly missed out on promotion to the 2nd tier in 4th place by finshing only 2 points behind the champions.
 There was further success for the region in the basment league as Reading - now managed by Maurice Evans - claimed the Fourth Division championship, Portsmouth finished 7th, Aldershot reached the 5th round of the FA Cup and striker John Dungworth was the 4th tier top scorer on 26.

 All ITV regions (except Channel TV) were taken off the air in early August 1979 due to a strike which lasted for almost three months!
 (South England viewers only had BBC1 and BBC2 from 10th August-24th October).
-When local football highlights returned, they were now billed as "Southern Big Match" with David Bobin as the regular commentator, these were all likely shown as the 2nd match during "The Big Match" (mostly as opt-outs).
+When local football highlights returned, they went out as "Southsport Soccer and The Big Match" with David Bobin as the regular commentator, these were all likely shown as the 2nd match during "The Big Match" (mostly as opt-outs).

 27/Oct Brighton & Hove Albion 2 (Foster, Ryan) Norwich City 4 (Goble, Paddon, Taylor, Reeves)